04 Feb 2016 by Olga Brighton

 Greenlanders take pride embracing the outdoors, building their homes in places where there is nothing but the quiet and pristine call of the wild.
 The most popular place to be for hikers and adventurers is the expansive island of Polar Route Greenland.

 As signs of global warming are already occurring around the country, it makes sense to start visiting this isolated place now, to explore its mile-thick glaciers, wildlife - like reindeer and musks, and deeply carved narrow inlets seen only in Norway and Greenland.

-Whether you wish to take advantage of Greenland Hiking Tours or prefer to travel with a small group, follow this list of amazing hiking trails for a better, safer and unique experience.
+Whether you wish to take advantage of Greenland hiking tours or prefer to travel with a small group, follow this list of amazing hiking trails in Greenland for a better, safer and unique experience.

 Boasting the best marked trails, this wonderful trekking destination can lead adventurers to the Greenland Ice Sheet.
 While it can be a long hiking trail, taking about eight to nine nights to complete, it is also the fastest way to cover the beauty of Greenland’s lakes and landforms.

 This site takes the in the Viking trail history, taking hikers through every linked town and village.
 From the ruins of great Nordic farms and churches, the entire region inspires a real appreciation of the rich Viking history as well as the lush green hills and mountain tops Greenland offers.

 Read also: Ecotourism: 6 Places to Enjoy Nature

 The beautiful Ilulissat Icefjord, where hikers take the trails on foot, setting camp and taking pictures of thick polar ice.
 This UNESCO world heritage site offers the chance to view icebergs close up and is a complete glacier experience.